CommandPost/FCPCafe/docs/developers/fcpxml.md

 In most cases, we'd recommend [DAWFileKit](https://github.com/orchetect/DAWFileKit) instead of Pipeline Neo, however we include it here as it does have some functionality that DAWFileKit is currently lacking.

-You can learn more [here](https://github.com/TheAcharya/pipeline-neo).
+You can learn more about [Pipeline Neo](https://github.com/TheAcharya/pipeline-neo).

 ---